tomedegroot/study-material/linux+LPICLevel1Exam1/managingFilesInLinux.md

 Prune means (removing sections of decision trees), so PRUNE in the config means removing entities from the updatedb.

 What is PRUNE_BIND_MOUNTS? -> A bind mount is not a device, but a path that is mounted into another path.
-(More info)[http://backdrift.org/how-to-use-bind-mounts-in-linux] and (see practical use cases)[http://backdrift.org/how-to-use-bind-mounts-in-linux].
+[More info](http://backdrift.org/how-to-use-bind-mounts-in-linux) and [see practical use cases](http://backdrift.org/how-to-use-bind-mounts-in-linux).
 This means skip bind mounts.

 What is PRUNEFS? -> Skip certain file system types